LucasPickering/soze/README.md

 # Case-Control-CLI
 CLI to control the LEDs and LCD in my computer case.
-Interfaces with a Raspberry Pi Zero over an Ethernet connection, which is established via USB.
-The PC's program is in Java, and the Pi's is in Python.
-They communicate over a socket.
+Interfaces with a Raspberry Pi Zero over an Ethernet connection via USB.
+The Pi hosts a REST API written in Python, while the PC uses a CLI to make HTTP calls, also written in Python.

 ## Hardware
 * [Raspberry Pi Zero](https://www.raspberrypi.org/products/pi-zero/)